baiyanquan/2019-XLab-KnowledgeReasoning/doc/Requirement Specification/Requirement Specification.md

   - Import data from fuseki into neo4j.
 - **This project won't do:**
   - Origin data built in knowledge graph.
-  - Whether the failure is reasonable。
+  - Whether the failure is reasonable.
-  - Best parameters of real data of laboratory operation and maintenance.

 ------